Point-and-shoot camera: Sales decline

-Film types
+Types of film

 Most film-based point-and-shoots made after the late 1980s use 35mm film.
 The key innovations that made 35mm point-and-shoot cameras possible were automatic film loading and automatic advance and rewind.
 Advanced Photo System film was mildly popular in the 1990s.
 126 film was also popular during the 1970s.

 Terminology

 The terms "point and shoot" and "compact camera" are used differently in different parts of the world.
 In the UK point-and-shoot predominantly means a fully automatic camera, regardless of size or shape.

 A "compact camera" on the other hand, has a small body, regardless of any fully automatic capabilities.
 Thus a DSLR can have point-and-shoot modes, and some compact cameras are not designed for point and shoot operation, with the equivalent controls to a DSLR.

 The use of "point-and-shoot" to mean a small or compact camera regardless of automation capabilities has long been predominant in the US, and in the 21st century it began spreading elsewhere.

-'Compact System Camera' has also been used to refer to mirrorless cameras.
+The term "compact system camera" has also been used to refer to mirrorless cameras.